open-sdg/open-sdg/docs/open-sdg-features.md

 For guidance on how to add more pages to the menu, see the Configuration page [menu](configuration.md#menu) section.

-## Multilingual
-By default, the site is created in English but this can be changed and multiple languages can be added.

-An example of a site just using the English language (default) is the [UK site](https://sustainabledevelopment-uk.github.io/).

-An example of a site using multiple languages is the [Armenian site](https://armstat.github.io/sdg-site-armenia/).

-## Monitoring traffic
-Google Analytics functionality is built in to Open SDG so it's easy to start monitoring traffic to an Open SDG platform.
-A number of events can be tracked straight of out the box e.g. data downloads and more custom event tracking can easily be added.

-For more information about using Google Analytics with an Open SDG platform, see the [Analytics section](analytics.md).

 ## Site search
 Open SDG platforms have a search function, where users can search for terms to quickly help them find information.